Set up the calendar invites integration

 Add visitor@whosonlocation.com as a contact

 Add visitor@whosonlocation.com to your organization's email contact list.
-When your employees add attendees to a calendar meeting, instead of remembering to invite visitor@whosonlocation.com, you might set this email address up with a short contact name.
+When your employees add attendees to a calendar meeting, instead of remembering to invite visitor@whosonlocation.com, you may set up this email address with a short contact name.

 Customize the email address

-If you want to use a custom email address, ask your IT team to set up the address, then apply a forwarding rule to forward emails to your preferred email address to visitor@whosonlocation.com automatically.
+If you want to use a custom email address, ask your IT team to set it up, and then create a forwarding rule to automatically send emails from visitor@whosonlocation.com to your preferred email address.

 Once this has been set up, add the alias email address to your email exceptions in the integration settings: